-Section 7.11 of the Environmental Planning and Assessment Act 1979 permits Council to require developers to provide or assist in providing new facilities required as a consequence of new development.
+Section 94 of the Environmental Planning and Assessment Act 1979 permits Council to require developers to provide or assist in providing new facilities required as a consequence of new development.
 The mechanism to require the contribution is through the development assessment process.
-In determining a development application or issuing a complying development certificate, Council or a private certifier may impose a condition of consent requiring the payment of a monetary contribution, dedication of land and/or works in kind, in accordance with the provisions of this Plan.
+In determining a development application or issuing a complying development certificate, Council may impose a condition of consent requiring the payment of a monetary contribution, dedication of land and/or works in kind, in accordance with the provisions of this Plan.